josemotta/IoT.Starter.Pi.Lirc/lirc-console/README.md

 	   ----------------

 The container will communicate exactly through the socket layer, since we can establish a docker link using the `volume` concept.
-Please see below the `Lirc-compose.yml` and `Lirc.dockerfile` that do the job.
+Please see below the `Lirc-compose.yml` and `Lirc.dockerfile` files that do all job.

 #### Lirc-compose.yml